API Reference

 Processors must be callables (e.g., functions) with the specified signature.

-New in version 23.0.0.
+Added in version 23.0.0.

-__call__(settings_dict: Dict[str, Any | Dict[str, Any | SettingsDict]], settings_cls: type, options: Tuple[OptionInfo, ...])
-Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+__call__(settings_dict: dict[str, Any | dict[str, Any | SettingsDict]], settings_cls: type, options: tuple[OptionInfo, ...]) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Modify or update values in settings_dict and return an updated version.